 I’ll use VIG (Vanguard’s Dividend Appreciation ETF) as a benchmark for our portfolio.
 We’ve been able to beat them over the last 2 years.
 If we can’t beat VIG, then it’s probably easier to just go with them instead of managing a dividend portfolio.
 That’s a pretty good alternative for new dividend investors too.
 You could go with VIG and SDY (SPDR S&P Dividend ETF) instead of managing your own portfolio.

-I plan to update how our dividend portfolio monthly in this post – See How We’ll Generate Passive Income in 2017.
+I update our dividend income every month on this page.
 There you can also see other ways that we generate passive income and how close Mrs. RB40 is to her retirement.

 Track your Dividend Income